had3s-dev/downtify/RAILWAY_DEPLOYMENT.md

 - Monitor your usage in the Railway dashboard

 ### Environment Variables
-- `PORT`: Automatically set by Railway
+- `PORT`: Automatically set by Railway and properly handled by the startup script
 - `DOWNLOAD_DIR`: Set to `/data/downloads` for Railway's persistent storage
 - `CLIENT_ID` and `CLIENT_SECRET`: Your Spotify app credentials